236 (number)

 236 (two hundred [and] thirty-six) is the natural number following 235 and preceding 237.

 Mathematics

 236 is the 38th happy number.

 There are 236 different connected graphs with eight vertices and nine edges, and 236 different degree sequences of six-vertex graphs.

-In other fields

-There are 236 possible different phylogenetic trees representing the history of evolutionary divergences among five species.
+There are 236 different series reduced trees with 5 nodes.
+Equivalently, there are 236 total partitions of 5.

-236 Honoria is a main-belt asteroid.

-There are 236 episodes in total in the television sitcom Friends.